Let’s get one thing straight. The Gmail Promotions tab is NOT the spam folder.

 The primary inbox is where the most important messages belong.
 That’s why in order to land in the primary you need to optimize your email sends by following best practices for list cleansing.
 Nobody knows for sure how Google’s algorithm determines what’s spam, a promotion or an important message, but there are a few steps you can take.
 For example, you must ensure that you’re not only maintaining your deliverability rate but increasing opens and click-throughs.
 This is done by grabbing a recipient’s attention in the subject line and building emails with a healthy text-to-HTML ratio.

-If you want to cultivate mutually beneficial relationships with contacts by landing in the primary inbox, keep these tips in mind to avoid the Gmail Promotions tab:
+Keep these tips in mind to avoid the Gmail Promotions tab:

 1. More Text, Less HTML